A Model for Topological p-wave Superconducting Wires with Disorder and Interactions: New Hallmarks of Topology in a Single Kitaev wire

 In Fig. \ref{fig:ProbabilityDensityCritical1000}~(a), for completeness, we also show the projection of the lowest-lying eigenstate onto the lattice site $j$, ie. $|\langle j|\psi\rangle|^{2}$.
 We find the existence of an extended mode for $\mu = -2t$ as long as $\Delta > 0$.
 For $\mu=-2t$ and $k\rightarrow 0$, equivalently we obtain zero-energy states which can be written as superpositions of particle and hole \cite{del2023fractional}

 The $\eta$ quasi-particles are related to the \emph{chiral} Majorana fermions $\sim \gamma^{B} \pm \gamma^{A}$.
 To find such eigenstates, we assumed that $k\Delta\gg |\mu\pm 2t|$.
 When $k\rightarrow 0$, any amount of weak, local disorder will then favor eigenstates with occupied or empty states ($\langle c^{\dagger} c \rangle=1$ or $0$) at $k=0$.
 At $\mu=2t$, the averaged $C$ number then alternates randomly between $1$ and $0$ for one disorder realization for a finite sample from the Bloch sphere description \cite{del2023fractional}.
 In this sense, the disordered averaged number can be seen as a mixture of being in the topological or trivial phase.
-We verify this result from ED with Periodic Boundary Conditions (PBCs) and $N=1000$ sites where $C$ takes values close to 1 or 0 already for $\sigma=0.001t$.
+We verify this result from ED with PBCs and $N=1000$ sites where $C$ takes values close to 1 or 0 already for $\sigma=0.001t$.
 In comparison, for the clean case, we have $C=1/2$ which is verified from the correlation $\langle c^{\dagger}_{j+1} c_j\rangle=\frac{1}{3\pi}$.
-The correlation function $\langle c^{\dagger}_{j+1}c_j\rangle$ also deviates more rapidly from the clean case limit with $\sigma$ as shown in Fig. \ref{fig:CorrelationFunction2Panels}(b) through the evolution of the correlation functions in \ref{fig:CorrelationFunction2Panels}.
+The correlation function $\langle c^{\dagger}_{j+1}c_j\rangle$ also deviates more rapidly from the clean case limit with $\sigma$ as shown in Fig. \ref{fig:CorrelationFunction2Panels}(b).

 In Fig. \ref{fig:ProbabilityDensityCritical1000}~(b) we further show the extracted GS probability at the QCP in the presence of disorder.
 We see that the extended modes in the clean case (in red) are now localized somewhere inside the wire for large disorder strength (in black).
-This corresponds to a trivial phase when averaging over disorder realisations.
+This corresponds to a trivial phase when averaging over disorder realisations.\\

 {